-Pregnancy induced hypertention is one of the most significant health problem in pregnancy.
-PIH mainly preeclamosia complicates 6 to 8% of all pregnancies.
-It is the leading cause of fetal growth retardation and infant morbidity and mortality.
-It is responsible for 16% of maternal mortality and 28% of perinatal mortality.
-Despite the advancement in the field of medicine, preeclampsia/eclampsia still remains the the third leading cause of maternal mortality.
-Pre eclampsia is a multisystem disorder of unknown etiology characterized by development of hypertension to the extent of 140/90 mmHg or more with proteinuria after 20th week of pregnancy in a previously normotensive and non-proteinuric patient.
-Preeclampsia is known as "the disease of multiple theories".
-Among them genetic, immunological, circulatory factor, uterine vascular changes and endothelial dysfunction are important.
-Although inflammation and extensive endothelial dysfunction of vessels are the main possible mechanism of preeclampsia but the pathogenesis of this syndrome has not been well understood.
-Renal involvement has been seen and recognised by many observers that some changes to severe damage can occur.
-Impairment of renal function is a probable pathogenesis for preeclampsia.
+probablepathogenesis for preeclampsia.
 Renal perfusion and glomerular filtration are reduced.
-This hampers the excretion of the metabolic waste products mainly urea & creatinine, the secretion of the uric acid and cause the loss of non selective plasma protein.
+This hampers the excretion of the metabolic waste products mainly urea & creatinine, the secretion of the uric acid and cause the loss of non-selective plasma protein.
 All these lead to elevation of serum cretinine, blood urea, uric acid, proteinuria and changes in the urinary sediment.
-The most commonly accepted explanation for hyperuricemia is increased reabsorption and decreased excretion of uric acid.8 There was no screening test reliable enough to diagnose preeclampsia.
+The most commonly accepted explanation for hyperuricemia is increased reabsorption and decreased excretion of uric acid.
+There was no screening test reliable enough to diagnose preeclampsia.
 Uric acid is one of the most sensitive indicators of disease severity in pregnancy induced hypertensive disorders and can be of great in monitoring the cause of disease process.
-9 The degree of hyperuricaemia in PE reflects the severity of the disorder.
+The degree of hyperuricaemia in PE reflects the severity of the disorder.
 10 Serum uric acid is not only a marker of severity of disorder but also contributes to the pathology of disorder.
-Redman et al have suggested that patients who subsequently develop preeclampsia have significantly higher level of uric acid from 28 weeks of gestation.
-Elevated serum uric acid concentration were first noted in preeclamptic women in the late 1800s.
-Since that time numerous reports have demonstrated a relationship between uric acid concentration and severity of disease 14,15.
+Redman et al have suggested that patients who preeclampsia develop subsequently significantly higher level of uric acid from 28 weeks of gestation.
+Elevated serum uric concentration were first noted in preeclamptic women in the late 1800s.
+Since that time numerous reports have demonstrated a relationship between uric acid concentration and severity of disease.
 Hyperuricemia was present in 16% of women with gestational hypertension without proteinuria and 75% of women with clinically diagnosed PE13.
 In women who go on to develop preeclampsia, uric acid concentration is elevated as early as 10 weeks of gestation, a time much earlier than the clinical presentation of the disorder.
-There are limited study in our country about this.
+There are limited studies in our country about this.
 The aim of my study was to determine the early detection of raised serum uric acid level in preeclamptic women as a predictor of severity of PE and to prevent the maternal and fetal complication.